suragch/learndart.dev/source/server/deploy-dart-server-to-vps/index.md

 }
 ```

 For requests coming in for `myapp.learndart.dev`, you'll serve web content from the `html` folder you created earlier.
-However, there's also a special location block for `/api` requests.
+However, there's also a special location block for `/api/` requests.
 That means any request coming in for `myapp.learndart.dev/api` will be proxied (forwarded) to an internal server (localhost) listening on port 8080.
 This is where your Dart server will be running in a Docker container.

+> **Note**: If you use `location /api/`, the `/api` part will be removed from the proxyed URL.
+For example, `https://learndart.dev/api/hello` will be proxied to `localhost:8080/hello`.
+However, if you use `location /api` (without the trailing `/`), the `/api` part will remain.
+For example, `https://learndart.dev/api/hello` will be proxied to `localhost:8080/api/hello`.

 Repeat the other steps for enabling this site: